cristianvasquez/obsidian-lab/README.md

 - Find similar notes to the current one.
 - Translate a text.
-- Know what was your mood the last three months, just reading your Obsidian vault.
-- Whatever wonder you have under the sleeve :D
+- Write the summary of a note.
+- ....

-And you want to see if it's helpful in Obsidian without having to write a plugin.
+And you want to quicky see if it's helpful in Obsidian, just using some python.

 That is the purpose of this plugin!.

-It's a plugin that calls a web app that executes the script, and then the results are shown in Obsidian
+This plugin uses a [obsidian-lab-py](https://github.com/cristianvasquez/obsidian-lab-py) that executes scripts.
+This plugin is the part that shows results in obsidian.

 ## Why this plugin?
 Why not program all in Javascript?

-Unfortunately, the universal web language, JavaScript, doesn't have a mature suite of data science libraries, particularly Natural Language Processing.
 Sometimes, it is quicker to experiment in, for example, Python, and later, if you want, make it work in Javascript.
+This is specially true when using Natural Language Processing algorithms.

 ## Status